derive4j/derive4j/README.md

 }
 ```
 # Updating deeply nested immutable data structure
-Let's say you want to modelise a CRM.
+Let's say you want to modelize a CRM.
 Each client is a ```Person``` which can be contacted either by email, telephone or postal mail.
 With Derive4J you could write the following:
 ```java
 import org.derive4j.*;
 import java.util.function.BiFunction;